Taking you by the hand every step

 The Ultimate Luxury Home

 Passive House, developed in Germany 30 years ago, is a voluntary standard with approximately 37,000 certified buildings worldwide.
-Compared to typical code-compliant buildings, Passive Houses use 90% less energy for heating and cooling, resulting in significantly lower running costs.
+Compared to typical code-compliant buildings, Passive Houses use considerably less energy for heating and cooling, resulting in significantly lower running costs.
 With increasing energy prices, building with these savings in mind is becoming more necessary.

 One of the best features of Passive Houses is their ability to maintain consistent indoor temperatures throughout the year, without the extreme highs and lows typically found in Australian homes.
 This is becoming increasingly important as the climate warms and we need to manage extreme weather events.